m0nq/m0nq/README.md

 Here are some ideas to get you started:
 -->

-I'm a front-end web developer in the San Francisco, Bay Area.
-I specialize in JavaScript/TypeScript and React based projects.
+I'm a web developer in the San Francisco, Bay Area.
+I specialize in JavaScript/TypeScript and React-based projects.

-My strength is in front-end development and UI/UX architecture, but I'm not afraid to touch some backend, database, or cli when needed.
+My strength is in front-end development and UI/UX architecture, but I'm not afraid to touch some backend, database, or CLI when needed.

 I've worked for companies like Industrial Logic, Ford Motors, and RefleXion Medical.